A memorial bench dedicated to Eazy-E has been erected in Newhaven, Sussex.

-“Just do it,” he told Newhaven Town Council, according to The Argus.
+“Just do it,” he told Newhaven Town Council, as reported in The Argus in February.
 “Get a statue or a plaque up.
 Why not?
 You just wasted money on a bandstand on Denton island no one cares about so why not an Eazy-E memorial?”

-Stevens said a memorial to the rapper would be “unique”, “eccentric”, and would “stand out”, adding it would “bring some interest” to Newhaven.
+Stevens said earlier this year that a memorial to the rapper would be “unique”, “eccentric”, and would “stand out”, adding it would “bring some interest” to Newhaven.
 He also claimed that because Eazy-E died from complications from AIDS it could “raise awareness of things like sexual health.”

 “He needs to be remembered in some way in our town,” he said.
 “We have nothing going for us and no notable landmarks other than a fort.
 And Eazy-E is a legend.”

-The rapper has no links to Newhaven and, and the council said they have “no idea who Eazy-E is.”
+The rapper has no links to Newhaven and, and the council previously said they have “no idea who Eazy-E is.”

-Deputy mayor Graham Amy added: “I’ve lived all of my life in Newhaven and I’ve never heard of him, not a clue.
+Deputy mayor Graham Amy said in February: “I’ve lived all of my life in Newhaven and I’ve never heard of him, not a clue.
 I’m 72 years old and more of a Beatles fan than anything.
 If I had my way I would have statues to them around the town.”
 Stevens responded by saying The Beatles “suck”.